-The keywords should be separated by space, slash, space "/" and begin with a capital letter.
+The keywords should be separated by space, slash, space " / " and begin with a capital letter.
 The list of keywords ends with a full stop ".".

-The most important keyword entry should be placed first in order to determine the place in which it appears in the index at the end of the Bulletin.
-Prepositions at the end of inverted keywords are deleted.
+The most important element of the keyword should be placed first in order to determine the place in which it appears in the index at the end of the Bulletin.
+Prepositions at the end of such inverted keywords are deleted:

-Example: "Administration of local collectivities" becomes "Local collectivities, administration" (the preposition "of" is deleted)
+Example: "Administration of local collectivities" becomes

+"Local collectivities, administration" (the preposition "of" is deleted)